konflic/tasks/functions_exceptions/excercises.md

-# Functions and exceptions practice
+# Functions and exceptions practice session

 1. Write function according to following signature _print_range(begin: int, end:int, reverse: bool = False)_ that prints range of numbers from begin to end to the screen.
 If reverse is True then function should print numbers from end to begin.